danielle-tremblay/danielle-tremblay.github.io/index.md

 ### _March 21, 2017_
 - Applied another filter in the module code, when you click "apply" everything works how it should now

+### _March 23, 2017_
+- Applied our final filter in the module
+- Trying to get a good crop of the image, but have not been successful thus far
+- Updated the plan for success

 # Rachel's Contribution: